Skip to content

 Bethany Sloane, CREATE postdoctoral researcher

 Sloane also collaborates with CREATE associate director Katherine M. Steele and CREATE faculty Kim Ingraham, both UW engineering faculty.
-She praises CREATE’s collaborative environment that has helped translate her vision to real-world discovery.
-In a current project, engineers are helping equip 20 mobility devices with low-cost trackers that will gather data about when and how the mobility devices are used in children’s homes.
+She praises – and exemplifies – CREATE’s collaborative environment that has helped translate her vision to real-world discovery.
+For one current project, engineering students are helping equip 20 mobility devices with low-cost trackers that will gather data about when and how the mobility devices are used in children’s homes.
+This work is supported by an Allen School Postdoc Research Award she received earlier this year.
+“Never would I have imagined that, as a physical therapist, I’d be building accelerometer trackers and attaching them to children’s toys,” said Sloane.